Injectivity of Gabor phase retrieval from lattice measurements: Main results

-Similar to the case of compactly supported functions, a rotation of the time-frequency plane yields uniqueness results for functions which have the property of being the fractional Fourier transform of a function in the shift-invariant space $V_\beta^1(\varphi)$.
+Similar to the case of compactly-supported functions, a rotation of the time-frequency plane yields uniqueness results for functions which have the property of being the fractional Fourier transform of a function in $V_\beta^1(\varphi)$.
 More precisely we have